0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62" target="_blank">`setZKPRequest`</a> function inherited inside the ERC20Verifier.
 This function takes as input:
 - `requestId`, namely the id associated with the request.
 - `validator` the address of the
-<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol" target="_blank">Validator Smart Contract</a>
+<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol" target="_blank">Validator Smart Contract</a>.

-[Validator Smart Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol).
 This is the contract that actually executes the verification on the zk proof submitted by the user
 - `query`, namely the rules that the user must satisfy

 > Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verifications executed on the zk proof.